 A debriefing is structured communication, held shortly after an event or on a regular basis, to discuss what happened during the event and why.
-Individual and team performance, what went well, and areas for improvement are also discussed.
-Reflection on the experience encourages team and individual learning are encouraged through reflection on performance (Salas et al., 2008).
+Individual and team performance, what went well, and areas for improvement are reviewed.
+Group and individual learning are encouraged through reflection on performance (Salas et al., 2008).
 It can occur immediately after an event or sometime later.
 The following article describes various aspects of debriefing including timing, advantages, and some practical tips.

-Debriefings can either be recurring or in response to an event.
-Recurring debriefs are conducted routinely, such as at the end of a shift, or daily (Salas et.al, 2008).
-The focus is on what went well, what could have been done better, and what changes are necessary for moving forward.
+Debriefings can be recurring or in response to an event.
+Recurring debriefings are conducted routinely, such as at the end of a shift (Salas et al., 2008).
+The focus is on what went well, what could have been done better, and what changes are necessary going forward.
 For example, a team debriefing is held at the end of a day shift on labor and delivery:

-Debriefings can also be conducted in response to an unexpected event (Salas et.al, 2008).
+Debriefings can also occur in response to an unexpected event (Salas et al., 2008).
 Let’s use the example of a debriefing that occurs after a neonatal resuscitation.
-Overall the team performs well, but they identify that the documentation of the event was poorly done because there were no roles assigned including that of the documenter, and notes were scribbled on a paper towel.
-The team comes up with the idea of the charge nurse assigning roles, listed on the neonatal code cart for easy reference, along with a cheat sheet for documentation.
-Leadership helps to create the cheat sheet and roll out these changes.
-Team learning occurs related to the importance of defined roles and a documentation aid.
-In this and other cases, debriefing facilitates reflection on actions and events and often generates ideas for improvement in moving forward.
+Overall, the team performs well, but they identify that documentation was done poorly because the documenter role had not been assigned.
+In fact, notes were scribbled on a paper towel.
+The team suggests the charge nurse could assign roles, listed on the neonatal code cart for easy reference, along with a cheat sheet for documentation.
+Leadership would create the cheat sheet and roll out the change.
+By debriefing, the team recognized the importance of defined roles and a documentation aid.
+In this and other cases, debriefing facilitates reflection on past actions and events, and it often generates ideas for improvement.

-Like handoffs and care transitions, it is also recommended to use a structured approach to debriefing including a checklist.
-Below is an example of a checklist from the Agency for Healthcare Research and Quality (AHRQ) TeamSTEPPS program:
+As with handoffs and care transitions, a structured approach to debriefing is best, including using a checklist.
+Below is a checklist example from the Agency for Healthcare Research and Quality TeamSTEPPS® program (2013).

 (Reprinted with permission from AHRQ TeamSTEPPS 2.0 Pocket Guide)